bio-tools/biotoolsSchema/README.md

 Platform | An integrated environment, including suites, workbenches, workflow systems, frameworks etc.
 Container | A collection of data, tools, services etc. in a portable environment, e.g. VMs, Docker.
 Library | A package of code for building/extending tools, including widgets, plug-ins, toolkits etc.
+Other | Other type of resource not listed above.

 ## Interface types (valid values of interfaceType)
 type | Description